dana-ross/dana-ross/README.md

 <img src="https://raw.githubusercontent.com/daveross/daveross/master/profile%20banner.jpg" width="100%" alt="Picture of a very clean and tidy desk in a white room.
 Text reads I'm Dave Ross and this is not my desk." />

+This is a stock photo of a desk.
+It's a really nice desk, don't get me wrong.
+It's so tidy.

+This desk looks nothing like my real desk.
+They say the state of someone's desk reflects their state of mind.
 My desk reflects a mind and body in motion.
 It's where I *work* and it's where I *work out*.
+It's not messy, but it's crowded.
+It's where I take on many of my work and personal projects.

 ### About me
 I'm an engineering leader, a certified accessibility professional, a runner, a feral cat socializer, and I love fixing and using vintage Commodore and Apple computers.